#LGBTQGenealogy: Charting its Evolution

 What else happened in 2020

 2020 has been a tumultuous year, to say the least.
-The televised murder of George Floyd in May and the Black Lives Matter movement have carried our society closer to recognizing long-standing racial inequalities.
+The televised murder of George Floyd in May and the rising voice of the Black Lives Matter movement have carried our society closer to recognizing long-standing racial inequalities.
 Though tremendous work is still needed to shift us to a state of equality, we have seen change.
 Baseball teams are changing their names.
 Terms like “whitelist” and “blacklist” are being re-thought.
 A Black/Asian woman was elected Vice-President of the USA by a historic number of votes.
 The tide of social change is also lifting the recognition and inclusion of LGBTQ folk.

 What happens next